BenTenmann/duopy/README.md

 ![tanh](https://github.com/BenTenmann/duopy/blob/main/dual_.png)

 As we can see, we get both the result for `tanh` and for its derivative in one go -- i.e. we compute the derivative of each function instantaneously.
-This makes adding and removing layers and swapping activation functions in neural networks very easy, as we do not need to formulate their derivatives by hand.
+This makes adding and removing layers and swapping activation functions in neural networks very easy, as we do not need to re-formulate their derivatives by hand.

 ### Work in progress